OSGeo/grass/doc/development/style_guide.md

 #### Use GRASS library functions

-Use the GRASS library functions instead of the standard C functions.
+Use the GRASS library functions, when available, instead of the standard C functions.
 The reason for this is that the following functions ensure good programming practice (e.g. always checking if memory was allocated) and/or improves portability.

 - Memory management: `G_malloc()`, `G_calloc()`, `G_realloc()`, `G_free()`
 - Environmental variables: `G_getenv()`, `G_setenv()`, `G_unsetenv()`